 Are you looking to adopt a dog in Malta?
 There are many dogs (and cats) that need a new home, so you are doing the right thing!
 To get you started, I share my personal experience and best tips in this guide on how to adopt a dog in Malta.

-On Valentine’s this year, I got the best present ever: we decided to adopt a dog.
-Let me assure you that it was not a spontaneous thing nor an actual valentine present from my fiancé.
-But we made our decision on February 14th and took our new dog, Bo, home on the 15th.
+On Valentine’s 2019, I got the best present ever: we had decided to adopt a dog and on that day, we found our little guy.
+Let me assure you that it was not a spontaneous thing nor an actual Valentine’s present from my fiancé.
+But we made our decision on February 14th and took our new dog, Bo, home already on the 15th.

 First of all, why should you adopt?

 Some people might have a specific breed in mind that they think is “super cute” and would like to pay money for.
 But, in the end, that is not the point of having a dog.
-A dog is a great companion that will bring you so much love and joy, no matter the kind.
+A dog is a great companion that will bring you so much love and joy, no matter the type.
 You might want a dog with some specific characteristics to suit your lifestyle, but you don’t have to settle on only one option.

-And if you think there aren’t a lot of different dogs to choose from up for adoption, you are very wrong!
+If you think there aren’t a lot of different dogs to choose from up for adoption, you are very wrong!
 You’ll find small dogs, big dogs, puppies and seniors, all looking for a forever home.
 Think about all the poor animals out there who need a new family, and adopt, don’t shop.

 Once you’ve decided to adopt, where should you start?

 So you have decided to adopt a dog in Malta?
 Great!
 Then let’s look at how you can start finding that new family member of yours.

 1. Figure out what you are looking for